c-zhenhao/c-zhenhao/README.md

 - 🤔 I’m looking for help with full-stack development, looking to specialise in backend dev, with the end goal of being a systems architect

-- 🌱 I’m currently learning Golang + Gin-gonic and more importantly, Data Structures & Algos :( send help
+- 🌱 I’m currently learning Golang + Gin-gonic, possibly Elastic (Kibana) and more importantly, Data Structures & Algos :( send help

 - 🥞 I have some experience working on the following stacks:
     - MongoDB, Express, React, Node.js